StreamCo/react-coding-challenge/README.md

 - `title`
 - `images` → `Poster Art` → `url`

-You will also need to handle the loading and error states, of fetching the JSON feed:
+You will also need to handle the loading and error states of fetching the JSON feed:

 - "Loading" state [screens/1.1-loading.jpg](./screens/1.1-loading.jpg)
 - "Error" state [screens/1.2-error.jpg](./screens/1.2-error.jpg)